ribeirogab/claude-code-monitor/README.md

 ## How It Works

-1. The application runs as a menu bar app using `systray`
+1. The application runs as a menubar-only app using `systray`
+2. On startup, it:
+   - Loads menubar icon from assets
+   - Creates menu items for displaying usage stats
-2. On startup, it creates a scheduler that runs every minute
+   - Starts a scheduler that runs every minute
 3. The scheduler executes `claude-code-usage.sh` which:
+   - Auto-installs `jq` via Homebrew if not found
+   - Pre-configures directory trust in `~/.claude.json` to bypass security prompts
+   - Auto-detects Claude CLI location (supports standard paths and NVM installations)
-   - Launches Claude Code CLI
+   - Launches Claude Code CLI using `expect`
    - Captures the `/usage` command output
    - Parses usage percentages and reset times
-   - Generates JSON output
+   - Generates JSON output with timestamp
-4. Generated files are moved to `~/.claude-code-monitor/`
+4. After successful execution, the menubar display updates automatically
 5. The process repeats every minute until you quit the application

 ## Troubleshooting

 **Application doesn't start:**

-- Ensure `claude-code-usage.sh` is in the same directory as the binary
-- Check that Claude Code CLI is installed and accessible
+- Check that Claude Code CLI is installed and accessible: `which claude`
+- Verify Homebrew is installed (for auto-installing jq): `which brew`
+- Check application logs in `~/.claude-code-monitor/monitor.log`

 **No data being generated:**

 - Verify that Claude Code CLI is properly configured
 - Check logs in `~/.claude-code-monitor/claude-code-usage-execution.log`
-- Ensure `expect` is installed (run `which expect`)
+- Ensure `expect` is installed (pre-installed on macOS): `which expect`
+- If using NVM, ensure Node.js is properly installed

+**Menu not updating:**

+- Check if JSON file is being updated: `cat ~/.claude-code-monitor/claude-code-usage.json`
+- View execution logs: `tail -f ~/.claude-code-monitor/claude-code-usage-execution.log`
+- Restart the application

 **Menu bar icon not showing:**

-- This is a known limitation of some macOS versions
+- Check if icon file exists in the app bundle
+- The app will show "claude-code" as title text if icon is not found
 - The app is still running - check Activity Monitor for `claude-code-monitor`

+**Trust dialog appearing:**

+- This should be auto-handled by the script
+- If it persists, manually trust the directory in Claude Code CLI
+- Check if `~/.claude.json` has the correct permissions

 ## License